return42/sphkerneldoc/linux_src_doc/kernel/sched/core_c.rst

 This function must only be used when non-maskable interrupts are serviced on a separate stack.
-It allows the architecture to switch the notion of the current task on a cpu in a non-blocking manner.
+It allows the architecture to switch the notion of the current task on a CPU in a non-blocking manner.
 This function must be called with all CPU's synchronized, and interrupts disabled, the and caller must save the original value of the current task (see
 \ :c:func:`curr_task`\  above) and restore that value before reenabling interrupts and